 Words containing sound-spelling correspondences that haven’t as yet been taught formally can be written on the board and children can be asked to copy them and to say the words as they copy them.
-This is a two-stage process: first, they copy the word but, increasingly, as they gain understanding of how the alphabet code works, they begin to say the sounds in words such as ‘the’: /th/ (voiced) /uh/.
+This is a two-stage process: first, they copy the word but, increasingly and very quickly, as they gain understanding of how the alphabet code works and, as they do when they write transparently decodable words, children begin to say the sounds in words such as ‘the’: /th/ (voiced) /uh/, ‘the’.

-In the space of between four and six weeks, most children are writing simple, dictated sentences.
+In the space of the between four and six weeks of beginning school for the first time, most children are writing simple, dictated sentences.
 At the teacher’s behest, they are already putting a capital letter at the beginning of a sentence or at the beginning of someone’s name (Tim, Sam, etc.) and a full stop at the end.
 As instruction extends, the class’s knowledge and skills increase and they will be adding more sophisticated punctuation, such as question marks and speech marks.

-If alongside the addition of code knowledge, the explicit teaching of conceptual understanding and the essential skills, dictation is practised two or three times a week, by the end of the first two terms in school, children know how to write simple sentences because the process has been carefully modelled for them – I do, we do, you do.
+If alongside the addition of code knowledge, the explicit teaching of conceptual understanding and the skills of segmenting and blending, dictation is practised two or three times a week, by the end of the first two terms in school, children know how to write simple sentences because the process has been carefully modelled for them – I do, we do, you do.
 It’s all about, as Greg Ashman is fond of saying, ‘sweating the small stuff’.

-Of course, the move into children’s creative writing happens in the middle of this process and it is underpinned by children being provided with a rich diet of literary and informational talk.
+Of course, the move into children’s creative writing begins to happen somewhere in the middle of this process and it is underpinned by children being provided with a rich diet of literary and informational talk.
 For example, in schools in which Talk For Writing is taught, this is where the two strands of the reading rope intertwine to inspire startlingly good examples of creative writing.